PeterNaydenov/dt-toolbox/Migration.guide.md

 ### [x] Select methods 'folder' and 'space' were renamed
 Method `folder` was used to search for specific string into keys.
 Name is not very intuitive and was renamed to `find`.
 Library has also another problematic method name - `space`.
 Space can select internal flat structures by breadcrumb representation.
 Name `folder` is more appropriate here, so `space` was renamed to `folder`.

- Method `space` still exists but was depricated.
+ Method `space` still exists but was deprecated.

  Old code: